 You can use GIFs to promote videos across all of your digital properties.
-Here are a few ways to do that:
+Here are five ways to put gifs to work for you.

-- Email: Embedded video isn’t supported by all mail clients.
+Embedded video isn’t supported by every mail client.
 So what’s a marketer to do?
 Use a GIF instead.
 Almost all mail clients do support GIF files.
 So you can give your email list a quick taste of your video and encourage them to click to see more.
 Just remember that large files can cause loading issues.
 Keep your emailed GIFs as short as possible: 1 MB or less is ideal.

-- Ads on Facebook: You already know that video ads are effective, and that short videos perform better than long ones.
-It makes sense, then, that GIF ads would get positive results on Facebook too.
+You already know that video ads are effective and that short videos perform better than long ones.
+So it makes sense that GIF ads would get positive results on Facebook too.
 Keep in mind that GIF ads on Facebook may not autoplay on all platforms.
 Even so, they can be a powerful tool.

-- Your website: Nobody likes websites with videos that autoplay, especially if they autoplay with sound.
+Nobody likes websites with videos that autoplay, especially if they autoplay with sound.
 A GIF can help you harness the value of moving images without annoying your website visitors.
-Use one to draw their eye to your video and entice them to click.
+Use one to draw eyes to your video and entice viewers to click.

-- Social media posts: Stop users mid-scroll with a GIF in your social media feeds.
-Users may easily slide past a still image, and they’re not going to necessarily stick around for a full-length video, but a GIF might just capture their attention.
+Stop users mid-scroll by dropping a GIF into their social media feed.
+Users may easily slide past a still image, and they’re not going to necessarily stick around for a full-length video, but a GIF might capture their attention for just long enough.
 Make sure its optimized for the platform and includes a write-up with a link inviting them to watch the full video.

 What About Youtube?